thoughtspot/thoughtspot.github.io/_admin/setup/sync-users-and-groups-from-ldap.md

     For example, `DC=ldap,DC=thoughtspot,DC=com`

--   The Python synchronization script, in case you want to modify it or create your own, is here:
+-   Location of the Python synchronization script, in case you want to modify it or create your own: `/usr/local/scaligent/release/callosum/utilities/ldap_sync_python_api/syncUsersAndGroups.py`
-    ```
-    /usr/local/scaligent/release/callosum/utilities/ldap_sync_python_api/syncUsersAndGroups.py
-    ```

-## Fetch users and groups from LDAP with Active Directory

 There are two ways for you to fetch users and groups from LDAP and populate them into your ThoughtSpot system:

 -   Run the synchronization script in interactive mode, which will walk you through the process (shown here).
 -   Create your own Python script by using the ThoughtSpot Python APIs.
-If you need details on the Python APIs, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).
+If you need details on the Python APIs, contact ThoughtSpot Support.
 If you choose this method, you can run the script periodically using a cron job.

-{% include note.html content="When you run the synchronization script, you perform a one-time sync.
-You must schedule a recurring sync using a cron job or your own scheduling tool to keep your ThoughtSpot users up to date with your users in LDAP." %}

-### Run the sync script

 To run the LDAP sync script in interactive mode: